 Whether it’s a class in astronomy, glassblowing, or CPR, summer school will open your child’s mind to new information and fresh skills.
 Many colleges now offer summer programs for tweens and teens, which help steer kids in the direction of college.
 As Kate Shatzkin points out: “Summer is a wonderful time for dreaming, and taking classes on a college campus will help your child imagine her future as a college student.”

-In Dallas, the CHAMPS summer camp at the University of Texas is designed for middle school students interested in computer science.
+Lavner Education offers STEM summer camps at 35 colleges and universities – even Ivy League.
 Many community colleges, like San Francisco’s City College, have summer classes specifically geared to middle and high school students.
 Some museums, like New York’s Museum of Modern Art, gives free classes for teens in everything from making junk art to building robots.

 DIY summer jobs

 Still coming up short with job or camp opportunities?
 It may be time your child starts a business of her own.
 A regular babysitting, dog walking, or lawn mowing gig can earn your tween or teen both money and job skills.
 If your child has mastered a special skill or knowledge-base — be it Spanish or math or drawing — he can teach classes or be a tutor.
 Have a tech-savvy child?
 She can help businesses create a web page or Facebook presence or organize digital photos into online photo albums.
 Even small or short-term jobs, like helping someone move or washing a neighbor’s car, build skills and experience.
-As psychotherapist Mary Jo Rapini, who offers additional ideas on her website, points out, “Nothing builds a teen’s confidence like a summer job.”
+A summer job delivers cash into teen pockets, plus it boosts their confidence and time management skills.

 A must-do summer activity: